kcjonson/react-native-cascade/README.md

 react-native-cascade is a Babel plugin that will pair css declarations in imported stylesheets with nodes matching their selectors in JSX, automatically.
-Let's make a new release! v17

 ## Goals
 - Reduce boilerplate and unnecessary dev effort caused by manually pairing React Native stylesheets with JSX nodes